 The anticipated transformation of energy efficiency delivery during the next three years and the continued saturation of low-hanging, least cost measures will necessitate a shift in the management, sale, and development of energy efficiency services.
-It is important to begin sending the correct signal to the Company to begin this shift in 2020 in order to prepare for the future.
+It is important to begin sending the correct signal to the Company to begin this shift in 2020 to prepare for the future.
 In this environment, it is essential that the performance incentive mechanism not create a financial disincentive for the Company to drive these changes.
 The Company proposes incremental modifications to the 2019 performance incentive mechanism that better align company incentives with changing savings goals and evolving state policy goals.
-For the electric portfolio, the performance incentive will continue to be calculated in the same manner as 2019 for the majority of programs and measures while adding a separate earning mechanism for heat pumps and weatherization measures that save customers delivered fuels.
-The performance incentive mechanism will continue to include a demand reduction savings target as it did in 2019.
-For the natural gas portfolio the performance incentive calculation will be unchanged from the 2019 calculation.
-More is described in Section 2, above.
+For the electric portfolio, the performance incentive will continue to be calculated in a similar manner as 2019 with savings targets for annual energy savings and passive demand reduction savings target as it did in 2019.
+Collectively, these two components are now referred to as the Core Electric Performance Incentive (PI).
+One modification in 2020 is the creation of the Delivered Fuel PI, a separate earning mechanism for heat pumps and weatherization measures that save customers delivered fuels, described below.
+For the natural gas portfolio, the performance incentive calculation will be unchanged from the 2019 calculation.
+The second modification for